tristanlt/oauthsamlproxy/README.md

 SAML federation is awesome, it allow users from differents companies to collaborate whithout additional account.

-OAuth SAML Proxy is an OAuth provide which authenticate user with SAML Federation ( with Apache Shibd ).
+OAuth SAML Proxy is an OAuth provider which authenticate user with SAML Federation ( with Apache Shibd ).

 1. User want to auth
 2. App redirect to OAuth Provider